rsmusllp/king-phisher/.github/CONTRIBUTING.md

 * Write documentation for functions that are not event or signal handlers
 * Write unit tests
 * Follow our [style guide][style]
+  * Run style checks with `pylint --rcfile=data/pylintrc path/to/changed/files`
+    and ensure no warnings or errors are present
 * Write a [good commit message][commit]

 [style]: http://king-phisher.readthedocs.io/en/latest/development/style_guide.html